Anosov Endomorphisms on the 2-torus: Regularity of foliations and rigidity: Introduction

 By considering maps that do not have an inverse, we have a few interesting behaviors.
 In contrast to Anosov diffeomorphisms, Anosov endomorphisms are not structurally stable in general.
 Feliks Przytycki \cite{przytycki1976anosov} used the fact that we can perturb a linear Anosov endomorphism to create many different unstable directions to show that a perturbation of an Anosov endomorphism may not be conjugated to it, since a conjugacy should preserve stable and unstable manifolds.
 Additionally, he proved that Anosov endomorphisms are structurally stable if and only if they are invertible or expanding maps.

-Although an Anosov endomorphism may not be structurally stable, it is conjugated to its linearization if and only if each point has only one unstable direction \cite{aoki1994topological, sumi1994linearization, moosavi2019classification}, in which case we say that the endomorphism is \textit{special}.
+We say that an Anosov endomorphism is \textit{special} if each point has only one unstable direction.
+Although an Anosov endomorphism may not be structurally stable, it is conjugated to its linearization if and only if it is special \cite{aoki1994topological, sumi1994linearization, moosavi2019classification}.

 For hyperbolic maps on surfaces, the conjugacy between $Df^p_x$ and $Dg_{h(x)}^p$ for corresponding periodic points $x$ and $h(x)$ is equivalent to $f$ and $g$ having the same Lyapunov exponents $\lambda^{u/s}_f(x) = \lambda^{u/s}_g(h(x))$ on these points.
 We prove that this condition is indeed sufficient to guarantee smooth conjugacy.